 3.4 Location wise disease prevalence

 Among all the five tested mulberry diseases against six soil edaphic factors under the three districts were recorded and analysed.
-In Birbhum district, Myrothecium leaf spot was found as highest prevalent mulberry disease followed by lowest Pseudocercospora leaf spot.
-No such significant prevalent records were found of Powdery mildew and Leaf rust diseases in Birbhum district.
-On the other case in Malda district, Powdery mildew was found as highest prevalent mulberry disease followed by lowest Leaf rust.
-In Murshidabad district, Pseudocercospora leaf spot was found as highest prevalent mulberry disease followed by lowest Powdery mildew.
-District wise variations in disease prevalence occurred due to the diverse soil fertility status under the 75 mulberry fields tested in this study.
+In Birbhum district, Myrothecium leaf spot was found to be highly prevalent mulberry disease while it was lowest for Pseudocercospora leaf spot.
+No such significant prevalent records were found for Powdery mildew and Leaf rust diseases in Birbhum district.
+In case of Malda district, Powdery mildew was found be highly prevalent mulberry disease while it was lowest for Leaf rust.
+In Murshidabad district, Pseudocercospora leaf spot was found as highest prevalent mulberry disease while it was lowest for Powdery mildew.
+The district wise variations in disease prevalence was noted due to the diverse soil fertility status in the 75 mulberry fields tested in this study.

 However, the silkworm (Bombyx mori) only eats mulberries (Morus spp.), and the health of these plants directly affects the generation of cocoons and silk.
 Soil edaphic variables are important in determining plant vigor and disease susceptibility, among other factors influencing mulberry productivity.
 The Percent Disease Index (PDI), which shows the degree of disease incidence and intensity in a crop, is frequently used to measure the severity of mulberry diseases (Chattopadhyay & Sarkar, 2012).
 Mulberry growth and disease development are greatly influenced by edaphic variables, including soil texture, pH, moisture, nutrient availability, organic matter, and microbial activity.
 Root rot and wilt diseases are more common in soils with poor drainage and high moisture content, which encourages the growth of soil-borne pathogens such Fusarium, Rhizoctonia, and Macrophomina.
-This raises the PDI.
+These things actually raises the PDI.
 On the other hand, pathogen survival and disease severity are decreased in well-drained loamy soils with sufficient aeration.

 Pathogen activity and nutrient availability are also impacted by soil pH.
 For mulberry production, slightly acidic to neutral soils (pH 6.2–6.8) are thought to be ideal.
 Higher PDI readings can arise from deviations from this range, which can stress the plant and make it more vulnerable to foliar diseases like powdery mildew and leaf spot.
-Plant defense mechanisms are weakened and disease susceptibility is increased by nutritional imbalances, especially deficits in nitrogen, potassium, and micronutrients (CSB, 2018).
+Plant defense mechanisms are also weakened and disease susceptibility is increased by nutritional imbalances, especially deficits in nitrogen, potassium, and micronutrients (CSB, 2018).
 Beneficial microorganisms that oppose and compete with pathogenic fungus are supported by healthy soils that are high in organic matter.
 Mulberry fields with balanced fertilization and a greater organic carbon content have been found to have reduced disease PDI.
-On the other hand, persistent monocropping and overuse of chemical fertilizers deteriorate soil health and raise the risk of illness.
+On the other hand, persistent monocropping and overuse of chemical fertilizers deteriorate soil health and raise the risk of diseases.
 Therefore, soil edaphic conditions are intimately related to the PDI of mulberry diseases.
 Mulberry productivity can be increased and disease PDI can be considerably decreased with better soil management techniques such crop rotation, balanced fertilization, organic additions, and appropriate irrigation.

 CONCLUSION

-During mulberry cultivation, disease development and PDI are both directly and indirectly impacted by soil edaphic factors as per this study conducted.
-It has been concluded that the mulberry foliar yield can be increased by reducing disease incidence, enhancing plant resilience, and all depend on maintenance of ideal soil conditions which can be established by following the recommended package and practices.
+During mulberry cultivation, disease development and PDI were both directly and indirectly impacted by soil edaphic factors as per this study conducted.
+It can be concluded that the mulberry foliar yield can be increased by reducing disease incidence, enhancing plant resilience, and all these things depend on the maintenance of ideal soil conditions which can be established by following the recommended package and practices.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)

-All authors hereby declares that NO generative AI technologies or Models like ChatGPT, COPILOT, etc. and text-to-image generators have been used during the writing or editing of this manuscript.
+All authors hereby declare that NO generative AI technologies or Models like ChatGPT, COPILOT, etc. and text-to-image generators have been used during the writing or editing of this manuscript.

 REFERENCES